SISBID/Supervised-Learning/readme.md

 - SISBID Pre-Recorded Video 4: [Batch Effects](https://washington.zoom.us/rec/share/-tMvP4nZ-DxLc4322BuGHb4DO5n4aaa81iNP_vFemR6XWMVVHC3izmAiKwjseZQ1?startTime=1594597919000)

 Please watch videos 1-3 (all related to the first set of slides, SISBID1.pdf) before the first class.
-You can watch the video 4, on batch effects, at any point -- we wil briefly go over the topic after the lecture on classification, but will not discuss it extensively.
+You can watch video 4, on batch effects, at any point -- we wil briefly go over the topic after the lecture on classification, but will not discuss it extensively.

 Finally, here are two more pre-recorded lectures (same password as before):